 White-space processing in XAML

 The language rules for XAML state that significant white space must be processed by a XAML processor implementation.
-This topic documents these XAML language rules.
-It also documents additional white space handling that is defined by the Windows Presentation Foundation (WPF) implementation of the XAML processor and the XAML writer for serialization.
+This article documents these XAML language rules.
+It also documents additional white-space handling that is defined by the Windows Presentation Foundation (WPF) implementation of the XAML processor and the XAML writer for serialization.